 With your domain and hosting ready to go the next step is to choose a WordPress theme that adds style and features relevant to your business.
 Depending on your niche or focus you’re going to want to look at a variety of WordPress themes to find the right one for you, but here are a few of our favorites if you need help deciding.

-- And more in our WordPress Themes blog category!
+- And more in our WordPress Themes collections!

-Just like your theme you should select a few quality plugins to help your website become better.
+In addition to a good theme you should select a few quality plugins to help your website become better.
 Which plugins you install will depend on what your website needs –

-- Plus many other recommendations in our best WordPress plugins blog section
+- Plus many other recommendations in our WordPress plugin collections

 3. Add Your Content